BigChungus21220/Pogo-fighter/README.md

 - Install packages `pip install -r requirements.txt`

 ### Running a Training Session:
-Enter the venv, then run `mlagents-learn <config file path> --run-id=<output folder name> --force --results-dir="Assets/trainedmodels" `
+Enter the venv, then run `mlagents-learn <config file path> --run-id=<output folder name> --force --results-dir="Assets/trainedmodels" `\
-`--resume` flag can be used to continue training from the last session `--initialize-from={run_id or checkpoint file path}` option can be used to train from an existing model without resuming with the same training parameters
+The `--resume` flag can be used to continue training from the last session\
+The `--initialize-from={run_id or checkpoint file path}` option can be used to train from an existing model without resuming with the same training parameters

 Setup config to intialize from previous checkpoint:
 ```yaml